season06/GO_middleware/README.md

 ```go
   IP := c.ClientIP()
 ```
 3-3.
-Redis has characteristics of 'key-value'.
+Redis has characteristics of 'key-value'.<br>
-   Let 'IP' as key, 'IP access times' as value.
+   Let 'IP' as key, 'IP access times' as value.<br>
-   Use function in redis "Get" to check value of key. if 'error' presents the key does not exist, set the new key with expire time.
+   Use function in redis "Get" to check value of key.<br>
+   if 'error' presents the key does not exist, set the new key with expire time.
 ```go
 var ip_counter int